 Design plays a quiet but important role in trust.

 A dense, cluttered document can make even good work feel disorganized.
-Thoughtful design does the opposite.
-It signals care, intention, and accountability.
+Thoughtful design does the opposite; it signals care, intention, and accountability.

 Effective nonprofit case statement design includes: